DrixoX/kanna6-bot/README.md

-# schildkroeten-bot German Discord Bot
+# Kanna 6 English Bot
 # Bot coded by Drixo X
 # hier siehst du alle unsere Commands von unserem Bot

-;help ✩ Das Help System
+;help ✩ The Help command

+;give-roles ✩ Give the Member Roles

+;bot-info ✩ shows you the bot info

+;lock ✩ Lockdown the Channel

+;slowmode ✩ SlowMode the Channel

-;invite ✩ Zeigt dir den Support Server und den bot invite Link
+;invite ✩ Shows you the support server and the bot invite link

-;avatar ✩ Siehe deinen Avatar
+;avatar ✩ See your avatar

-;ban ✩ Ban ein User aus ein Server
+;ban ✩ Ban a user from a server

-;kick ✩ Kickt ein User aus ein Server
+;kick ✩ Kick a user from a server

+;nuke ✩ Nuke the channel

-;ping ✩ Siehe die Pings
+;ping ✩ See the pings

-;say ✩ Say Befehl
+;say ✩ Say command

-;deletewarns ✩ Delete die warns
+;deletewarns ✩ Delete the warns

-;clear ✩ cleart den Chatverlauft
+;clear ✩ clear the chat history

-;server-info ✩ Zeige die Infos über den Server

-;userinfo ✩ Zeige die Infos über deinen Account
+;server-info ✩ Show the information about the server

+;userinfo ✩ Show the information about your account

-;warn ✩ Warn ein User
+;warn ✩ Warn a user

-;warnings ✩ zeigt dir an wie viele Warns du hast!
+;warnings ✩ shows you how many warnings you have!

-;meme ✩ Schickt dir Memes
+;meme ✩ Sends you memes

 Need Help or bug report? here the Support Server: https://dsc.gg/drixo